Dickson appeals to FG to issue operational licence to Bayelsa Airport – The Sun Nigeria

 Femi Folaranmi, Yenagoa

-Bayelsa state Governor, the Hon Seriake Dickson, has reiterated his call on the Federal Government to issue the operational licence to the Bayelsa International Airport to enable it to commence commercial activities.
+Bayelsa State Governor, Seriake Dickson, has appealed the the Federal Government to issue operational licence to the Bayelsa International Airport to enable it commence commercial activities.

-Governor Dickson made the call on at the official commissioning of the new airport located on the Wilberforce Island, Amassoma, Southern Ijaw Local Government Area
+Governor Dickson made the appeal during official commissioning of the airport located on Wilberforce Island, Amassoma, Southern Ijaw Local Government Area.

-A statement by his Chief Press Secretary, Mr. Fidelis Soriwei quoted the Governor as stating
+He said the claim that the operational licence was not issued because of a perimeter fence was not tenable as many airports had been in operations for years without such fences.

-He said that the claim that the operational license was not issued because of a perimeter fence was not tenable as many airports had been in operations for years without such fences.
+The governor, who disclosed that the Bayelsa airport’s perimeter fencing has reached 60 percent completion, said all the necessary equipment, including, 3.5 kilometres runway, terminal building, navigational facilities and fire bay were ready.

-The governor who disclosed that the Bayelsa airport’s perimeter fencing has reached 60% completion, said all the necessary equipment including, 3.5 kilometers runway, terminal building, navigational facilities, fire bay were ready.
+He thanked the Nigerian Air Force for the use of the airport, noting that its patronage would, in no small measure, protect the facilities.

-He expressed appreciation to the Nigerian Airforce for the use of the airport, noting that its patronage would in no small measure protect the facilities.
+Describing the airport as one of the best in the country, Governor Dickson said it was strategic to boost socio-economic development of not only Bayelsa and Nigeria but the entire Gulf of Guinea.

-Describing the airport as one of the best in the country, Governor Dickson noted that it was strategic to boost socio-economic development of not only Bayelsa and Nigeria but the entire Gulf of Guinea.
+“This means our world-class equipment installed at this airport will be protected.
+This airport was constructed by one of the best construction companies, Dantata and Sawoe, which constructed Jigawa, Kebbi and other airports.

 “This airport has never been flooded.
-The propaganda and blackmail being spread about this project is a calculated attempt to de-market our gateway to the world.”
+The propaganda and blackmail being spread about this project is a calculated attempt to de-market our gateway to the world,” the governor said.

 Governor Dickson stated further that his administration has been working hard to invest in critical infrastructure such as the Agge deep seaport to drive the state’s economy.